 Businesses that manage cooperatives, condominiums, apartment houses, office buildings, shopping centers, etc. are eligible for Safety Group 530, provided they have a good workers compensation safety history and a governing class code of 9026 or 9028.

-The Group has saved companies up to 43% on workers compensation premiums as a result of an Advance Policy Discount and an annual dividend.
+The Group has saved companies up to 43% on workers compensation premiums as a result of a 20% Advance Policy Discount and an annual dividend.

 Who handles claims?

-Initially, claims are reported to the Group’s own claims department, by calling 914-457-4239.
+Intially, claims should be reported to the Group’s claims department by calling us at 914-457-4239.
 We assist the employer with submitting required forms and insures that the claim is properly reported.
 We contact the injured employee to learn more about the claim and determine whether there were pre-existing conditions or other factors that could reduce the cost of the claim to the employer.
 We also call the medical provider to confirm correct costs are being charged to the claim.

 What about small claims?

 Employers are not required to inform their insurance carrier about minor injuries to workers on the job, as long as the claim is properly documented from the beginning.
 Employers can pay the costs associated with minor job-related injuries directly.
 If the injury ultimately requires more costly care, the claim can be submitted to workers compensation at a future date.
 Direct payment of small claims by the employer helps to improve the employer’s experience modification, which helps reduce workers compensation premium costs.
 Frequent reported claims are more damaging to an experience modification than a single severe claim.